-Governors have an important role in making a NHS foundation trusts publicly accountable for the services it provides.
-They bring valuable perspectives and contributions to its activities.
-Importantly, it is the duty of the council of governors to represent the interests of NHS foundation trust members and the public.
-This half day training explores what it means to represent the interests of members and the public and reflects on ways to build effective relationships in order to present their views to the board.
-You will also share good practice with your peers and reflect on how you can support engagement activities within your trust.
+Governors have an important role in making an NHS foundation trust publicly accountable for the services it provides, and it is the duty of the council of governors to represent the interests of NHS foundation trust members and the public.
+This training explores what this representation means, and reflects on ways to build effective relationships in order to present the public’s views to the board.
+You will also have a chance to share good practice with your peers and reflect on how you can support engagement activities within your trust.

-- be clear on the governor and board duties in this area as laid out in the Health & Social Care Act 2012
+- clarity on the governor and board duties in this area as laid out in the Health & Social Care Act 2012

-- understand the reasons behind why trusts have members and need to engage
+- an understanding the reasons behind why trusts have members and need to engage

-- reflect on the importance of good relationships and what you as governors can do to support engagement activities.
+- a knowledge on the importance of good relationships and what you as governors can do to support engagement activities.

-This specialist skills module cost £180 +VAT per delegate (£153 with a group discount).
+This specialist skills module costs £180 +VAT per delegate.